by Arthur Miller

 Deputy Governor Danforth

-Miller’s depiction of the characters of the people who prosecuted witches, like Danforth, was sometimes criticized as being too excessive.
+Miller’s depiction of the characters of the people who prosecuted witches—like Danforth—was sometimes criticized as being too excessive.
 Miller agreed, but defended his depiction as adhering to the facts of history.
 Miller suggested Danforth was important because he helped define and defend the boundaries of society, the rules that people lived by.
-His character, Miller says, is driven by the idea that mankind must be protected from knowledge, an idea that Miller characterized as believing that “evil is good.”
+His character, Miller said, is driven by the idea that mankind must be protected from knowledge, an idea that Miller characterized as believing that “evil is good.”